SliceGX: Layer-wise GNN Explanation with Model-slicing: : Layer-wise Explanations

 \eetitle{Post-processing} (lines 10-15).
 The generation phase does not guarantee that $G^l_s$ passes \textsf{Verify}.
 Thus, a lightweight post-processing phase is added.
 "Back up" nodes are sorted by explainability scores, replacing the lowest-scoring node in $V_s$ while preserving connectivity.
 The \textsf{Verify} procedure checks if the subgraph yields factual or counterfactual explanations and returns it if valid.

 Finally, if no explanation is identified, \slicess returns $G^l_{v_t}$, the $l$-hop subgraph of $v_t$, a factual explanation of $\M(G, v_t)$ by default.

 \stitle{Procedure \verify}.
 The procedure verifies if the subgraph $G^l_s$ induced by $V_s \cup V_c$ is a valid explanation, by determining if it is a factual or counterfactual explanation at layer $l$.
-It generates necessary annotation information to support declarative access with query semantics, as will be discussed in Section~\ref{sec:query}.
 Following Lemma~\ref{lm-verify}, the verification is in \PTIME.

-\begin{example} Fig.~\ref{runningexample} illustrates an explanation generated by \slicess.
+\begin{example} Figure~\ref{runningexample} illustrates an explanation generated by \slicess.
 The explanatory node set \(V_s = \{1, 4, 6, v_t\}\) is initially chosen to maximize the explainability score with the desired size $k$.
 To ensure connectivity, connector nodes \(V_c = \{2, 3\}\) are added, but the subgraph fails verification.
-So, node 4 is then replaced with node 5, updating \(V_c\) to \(\{2\}\), resulting in a valid explanation with \(V_s = \{1, 5, 6, v_t\}\) and \(V_c = \{2\}\). \end{example}
+So, node 4 is replaced by node 5, updating \(V_c\) to \(\{2\}\), resulting in a valid explanation with \(V_s = \{1, 5, 6, v_t\}\) and \(V_c = \{2\}\). \end{example}

-\stitle{Remarks}.
-In practice, the post-processing phase in Algorithm \ref{alg:greedy} (line 10–15) is triggered in only around $3\%$ of cases to enforce this condition.
-After post-processing, valid explanations fail to emerge in merely $1\%$ of instances.
-In these rare cases, the algorithm conservatively returns $G^l_{v_t}$ as the explanation (Algorithm~\ref{alg:greedy}, line~15)—the only scenario where the condition of the explanations in Section~\ref{sec:extended-explanations} may not be fully satisfied.
-This highlights the robustness of our method, which successfully produces faithful explanations that align with the model's behavior in the vast majority of cases.

-\stitle{Correctness and Approximability} Algorithm~\slicess ensures correctness by selecting $V_s$ and inducing their connect set, ensuring $G^l_s$ is either a factual or counterfactual explanation at layer $l$.
+\stitle{Correctness and Approximability} Algorithm~\slicess ensures correctness by selecting $V_s$ and inducing their connect set, such that $G^l_s$ is either a factual or counterfactual explanation at layer $l$.
 For approximability, we present the following detailed analysis:

 \begin{lem} Given an output $ \M(G, v_t) $ and an explanation $ G^l_s $ at layer $ l $, the explainability measure $ f(G^l_s) $ is a monotone submodular function for the node set of $ G^l_s $. \end{lem}